 Out of all the different mini-choppers we have looked at, the Ninja Express Chop is our absolute favorite and did by far the best in our testing process.
 It does a great job at cubing carrots, mincing garlic, pulverizing cilantro, and chopping nuts, all while being much less expensive and much less of a hassle than a full-size food processor.
-While it doesn't do amazing at chopping onions and definitely leaves plenty to be desired when chopping tomatoes, it is a solid, all-around mini-chopper that is easy to use and quite easy to clean, all for around $20.
+While it doesn't do amazing at chopping onions and definitely leaves plenty to be desired when chopping tomatoes, it is a solid, all-around mini-chopper that is easy to use and quite easy to clean.

 Ninja Express Chop NJ110GR Review